• My sketches are now being posted to my sister site,

 8×10″, Watercolor on 140# Fabriano Artistico Cold Press paper

 $175.00 plus $10 shipping and insurance within the Continental United States.
+For local sales, shipping charge will be allocated to NYS Sales Tax.
 Please email me at JamieWG@aol.com for International purchases or with any questions.

 This painting was done from photos that I took on a recent hike with my husband up to Sunset Rock.
 The most famous view from there is overlooking North South Lake, with Kaaterskill High Peak and Roundtop in the distance.
 It was a popular painting location even back in the days of the Hudson River School painters.
 I decided to look for some alternate vistas up there, and it wasn’t too hard to find some that appealed to me — like this one!
 You can not only see west to the lakes and Catskill Mountains from this vantage point, but also southeast to the Hudson River Valley below.